 Can Homeowners Plant Trees in the Parkway?

 Yes.
-The City of East Lansing encourages homeowners to plant approved street trees in the parkway, however, residents are required to contact Environmental Services Administrator Catherine DeShamboat (517) 319-6936 prior to planting.
-A site visit will be conducted to ensure that the appropriate variety of tree is chosen and adequate space is available.
+The City of East Lansing encourages homeowners to plant approved street trees in the parkway, however, residents are required to fill out this form and receive prior approval before planting.
+A site visit will be conducted to ensure that the appropriate variety of tree is chosen, adequate space is available and no utility or infrastructure conflicts are present.
+Residents will be contacted, and if approved, a planting permit will be issued.